amcharts/covid-charts/README.md

 ## Support
 Please do understand that we have absolutely no capacity to provide any kind of technical support for these maps and charts.

-If you think you found a bug, please consider [opening an issue](https://github.com/amcharts/covid-charts/issues).

-Questions and support requests will be ignored.
-Sorry, but we simply have too much on our plates right now.